 Description: App.exe is not essential for Windows and will often cause problems.
 App.exe is located in a subfolder of "C:\Program Files".

 It is not a Windows system file.
-The file is a file without information about the developer of this file.
+The file is a file with no information about its developer.
 The software can be uninstalled in the Control Panel.
-App.exe is able to record inputs and monitor applications.
-Therefore the technical security rating is 42% dangerous, however also read the users reviews.
+App.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 42% dangerous, however you should also read the user reviews.

 You could uninstall the program using the Control Panel ⇒ Add/Remove programs ⇒ Smartfren Connex CE682 UI or Smartfren Connex AC782 UI.